duncanmcclean/simple-commerce/docs/upgrade-guide.md

 ## Overview

-When upgrading, read through this guide to see if there's anything you may need to change.
-A few of the big common changes will be done automatically (and will be marked as 'Automated' throughout the guide) but there will likely be some manual steps you'll need to take.
+Simple Commerce v3 comes with a bunch of new features, including some big quality of life improvements, for **both developers and back-office users**.
+In addition, there's a number of breaking changes, especially if you're doing custom 'things' with Simple Commerce.

+To get started with the upgrade process, follow the below steps:

-In your `composer.json` file, update the `doublethreedigital/simple-commerce` version constraint:
+**1.** In your `composer.json` file, update the `doublethreedigital/simple-commerce` version constraint:

 ```json
 "doublethreedigital/simple-commerce": "3.0.*"
 ```

-Then run:
+**2.** Then run:

 ```
 composer update doublethreedigital/simple-commerce --with-dependencies
 ```

+**3.** Simple Commerce will have attempted upgrading some things for you (config changes, blueprint updates, etc).
+However, it's **highly likely** you will need to make some manual changes, along with some testing. **Please test before you push to production!**

 ## Changes

-### High: Changes around the Data APIs (Partially automated)
+### High: API Changes

-This is probably **the largest change** around how Simple Commerce works.
-If you've written any kind of custom code that deals with an `Order`, `Product`, etc, I'd recommend you test your code to ensure it's compatible with v3.0.

-As part of the changes, a small configuration change was needed.
-This change should be **automated** for you.
-Instead of seeing `driver` keys inside of the 'content drivers' array, you should see `repository` keys.
+Internally, a lot has changed in terms of how things are structured, how you access data, etc. If you've written any kind of custom code at all, you'll need to make some manual code changes.

+I've noted all of the changes below - however, this isn't by far everything - you may review the [related PR](https://github.com/doublethreedigital/simple-commerce/pull/556) for more information.

+#### Content Drivers

+SC v3 changes the way 'content drivers' work.
+Instead of the driver being the Order/Customer class itself, it's a repository (which is inline with how Statamic does it).
+Essentially, if you need to use a database or third-party to store your data, you'd create a repository which implements the required methods, instead of creating an entire Order/Customer class - hopefully that explanation makes sense.

+During the upgrade process, Simple Commerce should have updated your config to represent this change:

 ```php
 'content' => [